Dilli kaval

 The dilli kaval (Azerbaijani: Tütək) is a traditional fipple flute from Turkey and Azerbaijan.
 It is typically made of plum, ebony, or apricot wood.
-It has seven holes on the front and a thumb hole on the back; the lowest hole on the front is seldom, if ever, covered while playing.
+It has seven holes on the front and a thumb hole on the back.
+The lowest hole on the front is rarely, if ever, covered while playing.
 Similar to a penny whistle, the register can be controlled by the force of breath.
 The word "dilli" is Turkish for "tongued" and alludes to the fact that this flute has a duct or "fipple" rather than being rim-blown like a conventional kaval.

 The soprano dilli kaval in C and the alto version in A are handmade.
 Both types were patented by Burhan Tarlabaşı.
 All 12 chromatic tones from Low A to High G# can be played on them.

 Custom-made ebony-reed kavals in C# and F#, also designed by Burhan Tarlabaşı, are very rare.
 Their sound is very crisp and similar to tin whistles, but the wood adds a breathy softness.